bioconvert/bioconvert/doc/glossary.rst

     ABI

         File format produced by ABI sequencing machines.
 Contains the trace data which includes probabilities of the four nucleotides.
-See SCF format here below.

     BAM